 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Telemarketer tend to value Support, Relationships, and Achievement.
+Compared to most people, those working as a Telemarketer tend to value Relationships, Support, and Achievement.

-Second, Telemarketers moderately value Relationships.
+Most importantly, Telemarketers moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.

 Lastly, Telemarketers moderately value Achievement.
 Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.

 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.